jeremyong/jeremyong.github.com/_posts/2022-02-19-implementing-the-flip-algorithm.md

 ### Putting it all together

 The final step is to _amplify_ color differences based on features we detect.
 This way, we account for both effects and summarize the combination in a nice $[0, 1]$ quantity.
 The approach take by FLIP is to raise the color difference to one-minus-the-feature-difference.
-That is, a complete absense of a feature leaves the color difference unperturbed.
+That is, a complete absence of a feature leaves the color difference unperturbed.
 A saturated feature pushes the combined error to $1$.

 ## Implementation